bosonnetwork/Boson.Docs/getting-started/boson-services/dstore-service.md

 {% endhint %}

 {% hint style="info" %}
-Since carrier network supports the protocols with methods "store-value" and "find-value", then these two methods would be leveraged to impelment the mechanism of Key-Value dencetralized storage.
-Then a new IPFS similar solution for decentralized storage but more flexible would be arising on Carrier network.
+Since boson network supports the protocols with methods "store-value" and "find-value", then these two methods would be leveraged to impelment the mechanism of Key-Value dencetralized storage.
+Then a new IPFS similar solution for decentralized storage but more flexible would be arising on Boson network.
 {% endhint %}